C-8 Best Interests decisions

 Sources of information.

 If there is one, an appropriately appointed deputy (attorney) is the only required source.
-In all other situations, when seeking information to guide a decision, one must consider a wide range of sources as feasible under the circumstances and according to the context.
-No one is a preferred source, and no one can restrict you about who is approached.
+In all other situations, when seeking information to guide a decision, one must consider as wide a range of sources as feasible, given the circumstances and context.
+No one is a preferred source, and no one can restrict you from approaching whom you want.
 This does not mean you ask anyone; it does mean you consider whether some other people should be approached.
 Remember that no privilege is given to people who self-identify as next of kin.

 Strategic decisions.

-The Act concentrates on a single decision.
+The Act concentrates on making a single decision.
 The number of decisions made every day on patients lacking capacity is enormous.
 One invaluable way to resolve this is to make strategic decisions for anyone whose incapacity is likely to be prolonged.
-This is similar to Advance Care Planning; one considers actual or potential future situations where decisions are made.
-Examples may help:
+This is similar to Advance Care Planning, where one considers actual or potential future situations in which decisions must be made if they arise.

 A strategic decision can be made about the extent of intervention.
-This might include, for example, not transferring someone to the hospital from home or into an intensive care unit in a hospital.
-This will have an associated plan for good palliative care under all circumstances and, again, can be reviewed.
+This might include, for example, not transferring someone from home to the hospital or into an intensive care unit within a hospital.
+This will have an associated plan for good palliative care under all circumstances, which can be reviewed.
 This is a version of the ReSPECT process.

 Recording information.

-Much valuable information is given by others spontaneously as they talk to staff.
+Much valuable information is provided by others spontaneously as they interact with staff.
 Any information provided informally should be recorded in the clinical record.
 It may save much effort or be helpful in an emergency, and it is less prone to bias as it is given spontaneously.

 Ideally, the medical record should have a section devoted to information about the person so that it can be found quickly.